LSD Toxicity

 Guidelines for detoxification and substance abuse treatment, including as they apply to LSD and other hallucinogens, have been established by the Substance Abuse and Mental Health Services Administration.[53]

-Gastrointestinal decontamination (eg, activated charcoal) is rarely required, with the possible exception of ingesting huge amounts in a matter of 30-60 minutes prior to presentation.
-Enhanced elimination measure, likewise, may be counterproductive.[1]
+GI decontamination (eg, activated charcoal) is rarely required, with the possible exception of ingesting huge amounts in a matter of 30-60 minutes prior to presentation.
+Enhanced elimination measures, likewise, may be counterproductive.[1]

 Supportive care